 ATM transfer types and limitations.

 ACCOUNT ACCESS.
-You may use your ATM card to withdraw cash from your account.
+You may use your ATM card to withdraw cash and deposit cash and checks to your account.

 NON-WORKING ATMs.
 If the ATM where you are making the transfer (a) does not have enough cash, or (b) was not working properly and you knew about the breakdown when you started the transfer, we will not be liable to you for failing to complete the transfer.